 - Santa Rita Wind (150 megawatts)

-Future Resources (contracted, but scheduled for delivery in a future year):
+Future Resources (contracted, but scheduled for delivery in this or in a future year):

 - Samson Solar (75 megawatts, expected to come online 06/2022)